UBC-CS/cpsc430/about/peer_review.md

 We'll use these assessments to update your _effort_ probability and hence your dependability score.

 For each student we will maintain both a "realistic" estimate of dependability and a "pessimistic" (lower confidence bound) estimate.
-Each week, we'll identify those students with pessimistic dependability estimates below a certain threshold and assign them to grade each other; we'll also have a TA grade each such assignment.
+Each essay, we'll identify those students with pessimistic dependability estimates below a certain threshold and assign them to grade each other; we'll also have a TA grade each such assignment.
 (Note that this means that if you have a low pessimistic dependability estimate, you'll likely get noisier peer grades, but this won't matter because your grade will be entirely determined by a TA.)
 The remainder of students (those for whom even our pessimistic dependability estimates exceed a threshold) will perform independent peer review grading as discussed above.
 This system ensures that your assignment will either be graded by a TA or will be graded entirely by peers that the system confidently predicts will grade reliably.